madcalf/tax-form-scraper/README.md

 ##### downloadTaxForm.js

 Downloads all found instances of specified form within the specified year range.
-PDFs are downloaded to directore that matches the form name, and renamed to include form name and year.
+PDFs are downloaded to a directory that matches the form name, and are renamed to include form name and year.